openSUSE/rng2doc/CONTRIBUTING.rst

 Feature requests and feedback
 =============================

-The best way to send feedback is to file an issue at https://github.com/tomschr/rng2doc/issues.
+The best way to send feedback is to file an issue.

 If you are proposing a feature: